aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/hyperlinks/editing-hyperlinks-of-worksheet/_index.md

 type: docs
 weight: 330
 url: /cpp/editing-hyperlinks-of-worksheet/
-description: Learn how to edit hyperlinks of Worksheet through the Aspose.Cells for C++ API.
+description: Learn how to edit hyperlinks of a worksheet through the Aspose.Cells for C++ API.
 keywords: Edit Hyperlinks, Edit Hyperlinks of Worksheet, Edit hyperlink of Cell, Access all the hyperlinks of the worksheet
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"